szymonrucinski/eins-zwei-drei/README.md

 </div>

 ## What does it do?
-Well, it trains model to recognize images, generates report about architecture, accuracy, plots confusion matrix, graphs and save wrongly identified images to your hdd.
+Well, it trains model to recognize images, generates report about architecture, accuracy, plots confusion matrix, graphs and saves wrongly identified images to your hdd.
 <div align="center">
    <img width="28" src="Images/wrong_idx0_pred7_actual2.png">
    <img width="28" src="Images/wrong_idx5_pred5_actual8.png">